How to Get Rid of Points

 In almost every court in Michigan, it is worth it to fight any traffic ticket you receive.
 In many cases, a skilled defense lawyer can negotiate a dismissal of the charges or a reduction of the charges, even if you have a prior record and there is no defense to the allegation.
 Officers and prosecutors regularly work with defense lawyers to reduce tickets and points.
-When a lawyer is known and respected, he or she can often get the prosecutor and police officer to reduce or eliminate points to avoid a contested hearing.
-Most prosecutors have felony and misdemeanor cases to handle, witnesses to juggle, and have to deal with tough judges.
-In these situations, they look for ways to quickly and peaceably resolve cases and traffic tickets with lawyers are usually prime candidates for resolution.
+When a lawyer is known and respected, they can often get the prosecutor and police officer to reduce or eliminate points to avoid a contested hearing.
+Most prosecutors have felony and misdemeanor cases to handle, witnesses to juggle, and deal with harsh judges.
+In these situations, they look for ways to quickly and peaceably resolve cases, and traffic tickets with lawyers are usually prime candidates for resolution.

 Do you want to have your ticket dismissed or have the points reduced or eliminated?
 If so, we can very likely help you.
 We have decades of experience defending clients charged with civil infractions and an unparalleled track record for getting charges reduced or eliminated.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.